-A groundbreaking partnership between Texas A&M University’s College of Veterinary Medicine & Biomedical Sciences (CVM) and West Texas A&M University’s (WTAMU) ) Paul Engler College of Agriculture & Natural Sciences (PECANS) has created an infrastructure that connects students and researchers from the two Texas A&M University System entities to the citizens of West Texas, including producers of a significant portion of the nation’s food livestock industry as well as with rural veterinarians.
+A groundbreaking partnership between Texas A&M University’s College of Veterinary Medicine & Biomedical Sciences (CVM) and West Texas A&M University’s (WTAMU) ) Paul Engler College of Agriculture & Natural Sciences (PECANS) has created an infrastructure that connects students and researchers from the two Texas A&M University System entities to the citizens of the Texas Panhandle, including producers of a significant portion of the nation’s food livestock industry as well as with rural veterinarians.

 This partnership, known as the Veterinary Education, Research, & Outreach (VERO) program, is an outgrowth of CVM’s Serving Every Texan Every Day initiative that was launched in 2009.
 VERO was created through the combined vision of Dr. Eleanor Green, the Carl B. King Dean of Veterinary Medicine at Texas A&M, and Dr. Dean Hawkins, then-dean of PECANS.

 The partnership places senior CVM faculty members, including VERO program director Dr. Dee Griffin, VERO academic coordinator Dr. Dan Posey, and VERO research director Dr. Paul Morley, on WTAMU’s campus in Canyon, where they work collaboratively with WTAMU’s Department of Agricultural Sciences to support the citizens, students, and stakeholders of West Texas.